Antcliff History, Family Crest & Coats of Arms

 Early Origins of the Antcliff family

 The surname Antcliff was first found in Yorkshire in the North Riding where they held a family seat as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
 It was not uncommon to find a Baron, or a Bishop, with 60 or more Lordships scattered throughout the country.
 These he gave to his sons, nephews and other junior lines of his family and they became known as under-tenants.
 They adopted the Norman system of surnames which identified the under-tenant with his holdings so as to distinguish him from the senior stem of the family.
 After many rebellious wars between his Barons, Duke William, commissioned a census of all England to determine in 1086, settling once and for all, who held which land.
 He called the census the Domesday Book, indicating that those holders registered would hold the land until the end of time.
 Hence, conjecturally, the surname is descended from the tenant of the village and lands of Arncliffe in Litondale, held by Roger le Poitevin, a Norman baron, who was recorded in the Domesday Book census of 1086.
 This Baron also held Arcliffe, a village in the West Riding.

 Early History of the Antcliff family

 This web page shows only a small excerpt of our Antcliff research.
 Another 50 words (4 lines of text) covering the years 1207 and 1379 are included under the topic Early Antcliff History in all our PDF Extended History products and printed products wherever possible.

 Antcliff Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Antcliff are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Antcliff include Arncliffe, Ancliffe, Antcliffe, Antliffe, Antcliff, Arncliffe, Ancliff and many more.

 Early Notables of the Antcliff family (pre 1700)

 More information is included under the topic Early Antcliff Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Antcliff family to the New World and Oceana
+Migration of the Antcliff family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Antcliff, or a variant listed above: John Ancliff, who was recorded in the census of Ontario, Canada in 1871.